 COVID-19 RESPONSE AND RESOURCES

-United Way of North Central Ohio is mobilizing to direct resources and support to our partner agencies who are tasked with meeting the needs of the community during this COVID19 outbreak and its consequences.
+United Way of North Central Ohio has mobilized to direct resources and support to local social service agencies who are tasked with meeting the needs of the community during this COVID19 outbreak and its consequences.
 We are anticipating great strain on all community social services, including childcare, food pantries, workforce support, mobile meal services, meals for food insecure children who are home-bound, and more.

 Our community has a great network of agencies providing safety net services already in place; they are experienced and prepared to meet the needs of our most vulnerable residents during this crisis.The resources of these agencies will be strained to the limits, however, as we expect the need to grow over the coming days and weeks.
 Please consider making a donation to the United Way of North Central Ohio’s Community Relief Fund – all donations will be used to support the near- and long-term COVID19 response efforts in our community, and you can designate your donation to be used in Crawford, Marion, or Wyandot.